 In addition to the panorama, Glaister captured a number of stereoscopes of the Domain match (which, when viewed as intended, gave scenes a three-dimensional perspective).
 Unfortunately, the stereoscope images don’t appear to have survived either, and it seems likely that the negatives (and, possibly, some prints) were lost when fire broke out in Glaister’s Sydney studio in late 1870.26Evening News, 2 November 1870, p.
 2.

-I wrote this piece in 2018 and, intriguingly, a likely fragment of the Glaister panorama has since come to light.
-In 1911 the Sydney Morning Herald published an extended anniversary article upon visiting English cricket teams which included a halftone photographic reproduction captioned as having been taken during during the English team’s first match at the Domain in 1862 (Figure 4 below).27Sydney Morning Herald, 10 November 1911, pp. 5–6.
+To date, these photographs have not been noted by historians.
+I originally wrote this piece in 2018 and, intriguingly, I’ve since come across a likely fragment of Glaister’s panorama.
+In 1911 the Sydney Morning Herald published an extended anniversary article upon visiting English cricket teams which included a halftone photographic reproduction captioned as having been taken during during the first tour match at the Domain in 1862 (Figure 4 below).27Sydney Morning Herald, 10 November 1911, pp. 5–6.
 Its elongated proportions intimate panoramic origins and its southerly perspective aligns with Glaister’s reported camera position; so too do elements of the subject matter (particularly the English team in the field).
 On the other hand, the Herald photograph doesn’t depict stands on the western side of the ground—which, as we have seen, were noted in the paper’s contemporaneous report of Glaister’s six-frame panorama.28Sydney Morning Herald, 13 February 1862, p.
 5. Finally, as can be seen in Figure 4, the halftone image exhibits issues with contrast ostensibly similar to those noted in the Herald’s 1862 description of original prints.
-However, this technical deficiency may have been introduced or exacerbated in subsequent reproduction processes (particularly archival microfilming—I hope to clarify this once I get an opportunity to consult the original newspaper source).
+However, this technical deficiency may have been introduced or exacerbated in subsequent reproduction processes (I hope to clarify this once I get an opportunity to consult the original newspaper source).

 Freeman Brothers’ Surviving Image